Installing a pre-existing solution

 Rerun update scripts

-The final step in the install process is to rerun the update scripts - this ensures that the database is updated to correspond with the current application requirements, as these may have changed since the database backup was taken.
+The final step in the install process is to rerun the update script - this ensures that the database is updated to correspond with the current application requirements.

-And that’s all :) You now have a local installation of Dynamicweb Rapido to play around with.
+And that’s all :) You now have a local installation to work with.